DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 cd OpenFOAM-v1812-ADF
 </pre>

-As with the original and reverse-mode versions of OpenFOAM, we need to make several modifications to the configuration files within OpenFOAM.
+As with the original and reverse-mode versions of OpenFOAM, we need to make several modifications to the configuration files within the forward-mode AD version of OpenFOAM.
 The following steps show which files need to be changed and what changes are required.

 Edit `OpenFOAM-v1812-ADF/etc/bashrc`: